Home safety tips

 Sometimes people use SMUD facilities, such as remote roadways, to illegally dump their trash, including furniture, tires and more.
 This is not only unsafe for our customers and employees, but negatively impacts the neighborhood around the property.

-If you see any of these unsafe conditions in your neighborhood, give us a call – we’re here to help.
+If you see any of these unsafe conditions in your neighborhood, you can also give us a call – we’re here to help.

 SMUD Facilities Department: 1-916-732-5300